 Minimum marks to qualify is 50%.
 No SEE component for ARAS.

 MOOC Certification Course: MOOC is the ONLINE course.
-Student must register and complete the online certification courses individually.
-Student shall take up any online certification courses which are chosen in the area of computer science.
-The MOOC duration may span from 4 - 12 weeks and should complete the courses during the MCA program.
+Students must register and complete the online certification courses individually.
+Students shall take up any online certification courses which are chosen in the area of computer science.
+MOOC course should be completed within the duration of the MCA program.
 Students must produce the hardcopy of the registration details and confirmation details to the concerned proctor without fail.
 This course does not have SEE, only CIE marks will be considered for evaluation.
-A Committee comprising of HoD as Chairman, proctor and a senior faculty of the department will evaluate the progress of certification courses and declare the result either PP or NP in 4th sem.
+A Committee comprising of HoD as Chairman, proctor and a senior faculty of the department will evaluate the progress of certification courses and declare the results as either PP or NP in 4th semester.